- Primary School

 |National Gallery||National Portrait Gallery||Pantomime Trips||The Globe|

-We feel it is very important for our pupils to get the chance to experience time away from home and school for a few days, and in Years 5 & 6 they have the opportunity to go on a class residential in the rural settings of Sayers Croft, in Surrey, and Hothorpe Hall in Leicestershire.
+We feel it is very important for our pupils to get the chance to experience time away from home and school for a few days, and in Years 5 & 6 they have the opportunity to go on a class residential in the rural settings of Sayers Croft, in Surrey, and Cardfields in Essex.
 These residentials not only give the children their first taste of staying somewhere for an extended period with their classmates, they also get to participate in many outdoor activities such as shelter building, pond dipping, high ropes, stream walks, archery and team building exercises.
-As well as this, they get to really appreciate the open space of the countryside, sharing the experience with their friends, and visiting new places such as Warwick Castle and Foxton Locks.
+As well as this, they get to really appreciate the open space of the countryside, sharing the experience with their friends.

 Musical Opportunities & Performances